danielbyler/model-describer/README.rst

 Acknowledgements
 -------------------

-Thanks to `Kenton Andersen <https://www.linkedin.com/in/kentonandersen/>`_ for his tireless help in running and operating our development environment
+Thanks to `Kenton Andersen <https://www.linkedin.com/in/kentonandersen/>`_ for his tireless help in running and operating our development environment.

 Please drop us a line in the issues section as bugs or feature requests arise.